Free, confidential whistleblowing advice

 This is a law that will introduce a Duty of Candour on all public officials, create a new legal offence for misleading the public and provide greater legal aid for bereaved families in inquests.
 Protect is supportive of these proposals and the bill as a whole.

 However, Protect believes that for the bill to be effective, it requires the strengthening of protections for those that come forward under the new Duty of Candour.
-That’s why we’ve called for the bill to be include a duty on all public sector employers to take reasonable steps investigate the concerns raised by whistleblowers, an independent commissioner for civil servants to take whistleblowing concerns, a requirement that public sector bodies are under a duty to prevent victimisation of whistleblowers, a new offence for retaliating or impeding a whistleblower, and greater legal aid for whistleblowers.
+That’s why we’ve called for the bill to include; a duty on all public sector employers to take reasonable steps to investigate the concerns raised by whistleblowers, an independent commissioner for civil servants to take responsibility of incoming whistleblowing concerns, a requirement that public sector bodies are under a duty to prevent victimisation of whistleblowers, a new offence for retaliating or impeding a whistleblower, and greater legal aid for whistleblowers.

 We’re happy to say that MPs of all parties have pushed for whistleblowing to be part of the legislation at all stages of the bill.
 So far, the Government have been reluctant to accept major amendments from outside groups.
 As such, we are working with MPs and Lords to put together a strategy in the coming months to ensure that whistleblowing remains a prominent feature of the debate.
 As the Bill completes its journey through Parliament, we are focussed on making this law is as effective as possible by ensuring those that come forward are protected.